awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 **Step 1: Create a mutation component**

-Next, you will create a `<AddTodo />` component and wrap it with the same name using an HOC (you could also rename it as we did earlier).
+Next, you will create a `<AddTodo />` component and wrap it with a HOC that we assign as `<AddTodoOffline />`.
 You first need to create a file called `GraphQLNewTodo.js`:

 ```javascript
 import gql from 'graphql-tag';